 Doctors will not prescribe controlled substances, muscle relaxants, medications for erectile dysfunction, or state-specific controlled medications.
 Refills are sometimes available, depending on health history and immediate need.

 Will the Doctor Send a Prescription to My Pharmacy?

 Providers can send most prescriptions to a pharmacy of your choice.

-Duke Health Anywhere doesn’t accept insurance, and each on-demand chat costs $49.
+To provide an additional option in helping to prevent the spread of COVID-19, Duke Health Anywhere visits are being offered at a special $20 price until further notice.
+Duke Health Anywhere doesn’t accept insurance.
 Payment can be made with a credit or debit card at the time of the online visit.

 The average wait is typically under 10 minutes, no matter the time of day.
 A typical visit is about 10 minutes, though visit lengths are not restricted.

 No -- visits are on a first-come, first-served basis.